microsoft/typespec/docs/standard-library/http/reference/decorators.md

 ### `@put` {#@TypeSpec.Http.put}

-Specify the http verb for the target operation to be `PUT`.
+Specify the HTTP verb for the target operation to be `PUT`.

 ```typespec
 @TypeSpec.Http.put